app-generator/ecommerce-fastapi-stripe/docs/stripe-oauth-setup.md

 1. Visit the page `/auth/stripe_login`.
 2. You will be redirected to Stripe, login or register (note that you cannot select `skip`, this will result in an error).
-3. When you create your account you will automatically be redirected to the `products` page.
+3. When you create your account you will automatically be redirected to the `/products` page.
 Local products will no longer be loaded, user products will.
 You can login to stripe and add products, they will be reflected on the page upon refresh.
 4. You can logout by visiting the page `/auth/logout`.
 This will restore the local products.

-How it works(a little description for fellow developers).
-All of the routes

-> all steps here (minimal information)